LeonardoLeiteMeira/Algorithms/README.md

 # Algorithms

-Implementation of some algorithms to training my skills.
+Implementation of some algorithms to practice.

 - Heapsort
 - Quicksort